Dragon fruit from Vietnam

 All food sold in Australia must satisfy Australia’s food laws.
 Australian law requires that all food, including imported fresh fruit, meets the standards set out in the Australia New Zealand Food Standards Code, adheres to the food laws of each state and territory, and meets the requirements of the Imported Food Control Act 1992.

-The department liaised with stakeholders to address any concerns and provide information about the process.
-Five submissions on the draft report were considered in the preparation of the final report.
+The department liaised with stakeholders to address concerns, provide information about the process, and encourage submissions on the report.
+Five submissions on the draft report were received and considered in the preparation of the final report.

 A number of changes to the risk analysis report were made following consideration of stakeholder comments on the draft report and a subsequent review of the literature.